 Solar panel with generator.

 Using the generator.
 The power station’s two AC plugs and four USB ports make it easy to plug in and charge away.
-It has a handy LED display showing its percent charged, which lets us know when we need to get it back to the solar panel as well as how much each of our gadgets uses.
+It has a handy LED display showing its percentage charged, which lets us know when we need to get it back to the solar panel as well as how much each of our gadgets uses.

 Like so much other technology, this system is a slippery slope for us.
 Having electricity around, even very little, has opened the doors of temptation, my child.
-We have since bought a wireless speaker (draws about as much as the phone) and a blender (one smoothie drains 3 to 4%).
+We have since bought a wireless speaker (draws about as much as the phone) and a blender (one smoothie drains 3 to 4 percent).

 Generator with blender.

-If we desired more power, and maybe we will a few years down the road, I would buy a larger power station and string a few panels together.
+If we desired more power, and maybe we will a few years down the road, I'd buy a larger power station and string a few panels together.
 With LEDs and today’s low-energy gizmos and advanced battery technology, I think a slightly bigger system would meet most of an energy-thrifty family’s electricity needs at a very affordable price.

 Kyle Chandler-Isacksen is a tinkerer, natural builder, and community organizer in Reno, Nevada.
-He and his family run the Be the Change Project, a fossil fuel-, car-, and electricity-free urban homestead and learning space dedicated to service and simplicity and inspired by the principles of Gandhian Integral Nonviolence.
+He and his family run the Be the Change Project, a fossil-fuel-, car-, and electricity-free urban homestead and learning space dedicated to service and simplicity and inspired by the principles of Gandhian Integral Nonviolence.
 They were honored as one of MOTHER’s Homesteaders of the Year in 2013.
 Read all of his MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.